 Texture and color

 Warm wood tones and sepia tones are popular in the Scandinavian style.
 Thanks to them, the room becomes more sunny and bright, without the use of bright colors.
 The combination of shades of white, sepia, and warm wood creates comfort in the room.
-In such interiors place laconic lamps with a brass base and milk shades.
+In such interiors place laconic lamps with a brass base and milk shakes.

 Scandinavian interiors are characterized by lamps of pastel colors or contrasting colors made of natural materials (metal, glass, concrete, wood), convenient and functional in use, simple modern forms without unnecessary details or decor (spheres, cones, discs, ovals).